Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Data

-For five NIRCam filters (F182M, F210M, F277W, F356W, F444W), we adopt the high-quality reductions publicly released on the DAWN JWST Archive\footnote{\url{ https://dawn-cph.github.io/dja/}} (DJA).
-These were obtained using the \texttt{grizli}\footnote{\url{https://github.com/gbrammer/grizli}} reduction software \citep{Brammer:2019,grizli}, which performs standard calibrations, astrometric alignment with \texttt{DrizzlePac}\footnote{\url{https://www.stsci.edu/scientific-community/software/drizzlepac}}, and background subtraction optimized to preserve faint emission and to minimize the noise.
-Since the reductions of the NIRCam images in the other six filters (F090W, F115W, F150W, F200W, F335M, F410M) have not yet been publicly released on DJA, we retrieve the uncalibrated NIRCam data from the Mikulski Archive for Space Telescopes (MAST) portal\footnote{\url{https://archive.stsci.edu/}}, and reduce them using a custom-made reduction pipeline (see \citealt{Espejo:2025} for a detailed description of the pipeline).
-This reduction exploits the CrabToolkit\footnote{\url{https://github.com/1054/Crab.Toolkit.JWST}}, which follows the standard JWST image processing steps\footnote{\url{https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/stages-of-jwst-data-processing}}, and also applies additional steps to improve the removal of artifacts through a combination of manual masking and publicly available templates\footnote{\url{https://jwst-docs.stsci.edu/depreciated-jdox-articles/nircam-claws-and-wisps}}.
-The reduced images are then astrometrically corrected, furthermore improved with an additional flat background subtraction, and finally produced with a 0.025$''$ pixel scale and aligned with North up and East left, consistently with DJA reductions.
-Similarly, we also produce HST images with the same North-East orientation and 0.025$''$ pixel sampling.
+For five NIRCam filters (F182M, F210M, F277W, F356W, and F444W), we adopted the high-quality reductions publicly released on the DAWN JWST Archive\footnote{\url{ https://dawn-cph.github.io/dja/}} (DJA).
+These were obtained using the \texttt{grizli}\footnote{\url{https://github.com/gbrammer/grizli}} reduction software \citep{Brammer:2019,grizli}, which performs standard calibrations, astrometric alignment with \texttt{DrizzlePac}\footnote{\url{https://www.stsci.edu/scientific-community/software/drizzlepac}}, and background subtraction optimized to preserve faint emission and minimize noise \citep[see details in][]{Valentino:2023}.
+Since the reduced NIRCam images in the other six filters (F090W, F115W, F150W, F200W, F335M, F410M) have not yet been publicly released on DJA, we retrieved uncalibrated NIRCam data from the Mikulski Archive for Space Telescopes (MAST) portal\footnote{\url{https://archive.stsci.edu/}}, and reduced them using a custom-made reduction pipeline (see \citealt{Espejo:2025} for a detailed description).
+This reduction leverages the CrabToolkit\footnote{\url{https://github.com/1054/Crab.Toolkit.JWST}}, which follows standard JWST image processing steps\footnote{\url{https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/stages-of-jwst-data-processing}}, and applies additional steps to improve the removal of artifacts through a combination of manual masking and publicly available templates \citep{2025jwst.rept.9225S}.
+The reduced images are then astrometrically corrected, improved with an additional flat background subtraction, and finally produced with a 0.025$''$ pixel scale aligned with a north up and east left orientation, consistent with DJA reductions.
+Similarly, we also produced HST images with the same northeast orientation and 0.025$''$ pixel sampling.